Estádio Nacional: History

-In 1933, the decision was made to construct the national stadium alongside the Jamor ravine.
+In 1933, the decision was made to construct the national stadium alongside the Jamor valley.
 The original design was authored by Francisco Caldeira Cabral and Konrad Weisner and Jacobetty Rosa, with works beginning in 1939.

 It was inaugurated on 10 June 1944 (Portugal Day) by the Council president António Oliveira Salazar.

 Work was complete in the Quinta da Graça (in 1953), to install the Comissão Administrativa do Estádio Nacional (National Stadium Administrative Commission).

 In 1961, construction on the hippodrome began, in addition to the first phase of work on the shooting range, by the Serviços de Construção e de Conservação (Construction and Conservation Services).

-The Plano de Ordenamento do Complexo Desportivo da Jamor (Jamor Sports Complex Development Plan) was issued in July 1982, ordered by the DGEMN Direção-Geral de Edifícios e Monumentos Nacionais (Directorate-General for Buildings and National Monuments), authored by the architects Vasco Croft (coordinator), Nuno Bártolo and Joaquim Cadima, and by the landscape firm Professor Caldeira Cabral, Associados, Estudos e Projectos, Ld. (under the direction of landscape architects Francisco Caldeira Cabral and agronomist engineer João Caldeira Cabral.
+The Plano de Ordenamento do Complexo Desportivo da Jamor (Jamor Sports Complex Development Plan) was issued in July 1982, ordered by the DGEMN (Direção-Geral de Edifícios e Monumentos Nacionais, in English, the Directorate-General for Buildings and National Monuments), authored by the architects Vasco Croft (coordinator), Nuno Bártolo and Joaquim Cadima, and by the landscape firm Professor Caldeira Cabral, Associados, Estudos e Projectos, Ld. (under the direction of landscape architects Francisco Caldeira Cabral and agronomist engineer João Caldeira Cabral.
 During this phase, diagnostic studies were performed to reformulate and re-evaluate the strategic importance of the complex.

-In May 1985, the study Estabelecimento de zona de protecção (to establish a protection zone) was ordered by the DGEMN, by architects Vasco Croft and Nuno Bártolo, to limit the sports complex zone, providing a buffer for military access, a non aedificandi zone and urban growth, in addition to expansion for green spaces and support areas for nautical sports.
+In May 1985, the study Estabelecimento de zona de protecção (to establish a protection zone) was ordered by the DGEMN, by architects Vasco Croft and Nuno Bártolo, to limit the sports complex zone, providing a buffer for military access, a non ædificandi zone and urban growth, in addition to expansion for green spaces and support areas for nautical sports.

 In 1993, a project to construct a sporting pavilion in Jamor was issued.

 In September 2012, the Portuguese Football Federation announced that the stadium would undergo renovation in which work would begin in 2014.

 It was announced by the Rugby governing body ERC on 2 September that the Portuguese team would hold their home games at the Estádio Nacional.
 However, all their home games were played at the Portuguese national rugby teams home stadium of Estádio Universitário de Lisboa.

 On 6 February 2015, a tender was issued to cover the western edge of the audience seating for the rugby field.